Strikes on Gaza's southern edge sow fear in one of the last areas to which people can flee | Law-Order

 Even there, safety has proven elusive, as Israel continues to strike what it says are Hamas targets across the coastal enclave.

-BATTLES IN NORTH AND SOUTH The U.N. says some 1.87 million people — over 80% of the population of 2.3 million — have already fled their homes, many of them displaced multiple times.
+BATTLES IN NORTH AND SOUTH The UN says some 1.87 million people — over 80 per cent of the population of 2.3 million — have already fled their homes, many of them displaced multiple times.

 Israel's campaign has killed more than 16,200 people in Gaza — most of them women and children — and wounded more than 42,000, according to the territory's Health Ministry, which says many others are trapped under rubble.
 The ministry does not differentiate between civilian and combatant deaths.